The Smile Studios Dental Group Practice Policies

 The practice is committed to offer high standards of care and service to our patients, we:

-- Operate a quality assurance programme to ensure
+- Operate a quality assurance program to ensure

 - Effectiveness of our infection control